 In the Senior Division, students ages 10-17 with prior musical experience refine their skills to a superlative standard and perform in their own concert series at various venues locally, around the United States, and internationally.
 Students participate in an exciting array of performances, presenting world premieres and collaborating with an exceptional roster of professional artists.
 The Senior Division of the National Children’s Chorus, based at the the UCLA School of Music, consists of the Debut Ensemble, the Premier Ensemble, and Scholars (SATB college-prep).
 Past performance venues have included Walt Disney Concert Hall, Royce Hall, Schoenberg Hall, the Hollywood Bowl, Carnegie Hall, Lincoln Center, Kennedy Center, and more.
-The Senior Division also travels abroad in an international tour each summer, and in 2022 will launch its highly anticipated Opera Camp in Vail, Colorado.
+The Senior Division also travels abroad in an international tour each summer, and in 2022 launched its highly anticipated Opera Camp in Vail, Colorado.

 Candidates for the Senior Division:

 - Some to significant choral, musical, solo or vocal performance experience